EYE-52/giggle-docs/PRODUCT_ROADMAP.md

 * **Self-View Grid:** A private video area where the squad can talk and see each other before being matched with strangers.
 * **Member Management:** Ability for the leader to kick or promote other members.
 * **Live Status Indicators:** Visual cues showing "Searching," "Matching," or "Connected."
+* **Unified Visual System:** Lobby and encounter screens should follow the same landing page palette to make the experience feel cohesive and premium.

 ---